HugoGresse/AndroidVuMeter/README.md

         vumeter:startOff="false"/>
 ```

-Don't forget to add the namespace to the the `vumeter` attribute on your root view:
+Don't forget to add the namespace fo the the `vumeter` attribute on your root view:
 ```xml
 xmlns:vumeter="http://schemas.android.com/apk/res-auto"
 ```